Randercrop/chainlink-trial-project/README.md

 ## Nice to Haves
 ##### call-contract-function
 - We can take in the contract name as part of the initial cli argument, rather than having the user type it out.
 This is more in line with other CLI tools
-- We can return a link to etherscan to see the function execution
 - Function outputs can be appended to some sort of log file
 - Allow user to provide an ABI.
 We allow them to provide contract address already